Florence Nightingale monument photo by Eamon Curry | flickr

 - Understanding data is essential for improvement — Nightingale called statistics “the most important science in the world.”
 She broke new ground with her use of data to understand the current state, evaluate priorities, and assess progress in improving patient outcomes.
 For example, her version of root cause analysis revealed that British soldiers were more likely to die because of typhoid, cholera, and dysentery spread through unsanitary conditions and practices than from injuries they had sustained in battle.

-Almost 200 years after her birth, “the lady with the lamp” continues to light our path forward and inspires nurses and all health care professionals to continually improve, never settling for the status quo.
+More than 200 years after her birth, “the lady with the lamp” continues to light our path forward and inspires nurses and all health care professionals to continually improve, never settling for the status quo.
 During Nurses Week and throughout the year, IHI honors her and extends our appreciation to nurses around the globe.

 Patricia McGaffigan, RN, MS, CPPS, is IHI's Vice President, Patient Safety Programs.